tuckercr/tuckercr/README.md

 I work primarily in Kotlin and Jetpack Compose, with a focus on clean architecture, CI/CD, and build reliability.

+I use AI-assisted development tools, including Claude Code and Gemini, as part of my everyday engineering workflow.
+I use them to move faster on implementation, testing, debugging, documentation, and more, while still applying careful review, and engineering judgment to ensure the final result is clean, efficient and maintainable.

 More at **[fangjet.com](https://fangjet.com)**

 ---